neuralmagic/sparseml/research/mfac/tutorials/gradual_pruning_with_mfac.md

 are used in M-FAC pruning.
 The M-FAC recipe's `available_gpus` parameter should be updated based on your system's available devices.
 If no GPU is available, then the line may be deleted.

-## Run M-FAC and Magnitude Pruning
+## Running M-FAC and Magnitude Pruning

 SparseML provides an integrated training script that can be used to sparsify common computer vision models.
 The following commands can be used to prune MobileNet